Fully Augmented Links in the Thickened Torus: Hyperbolicity of Fully Augmented Links in the Thickened Torus and Volume Bounds

-\begin{define} A link diagram $L$ in $T^2 \times I$ is \emph{weakly prime} if whenever a disk embedded in $T^2 \times \{0\}$ meets $L$ transversely in exactly two edges, then the disk contains a simple edge of the diagram and no crossings.
-Equivalently $L$ is a quotient of a prime biperiodic link diagram $\L$ in $\R^2$.
-See Figure \ref{fig:prime}. \end{define}
+\begin{define} Let $\L$ be a biperiodic link with diagram $D(\L)$.
+We say $D(\L)$ is prime if whenever a disk embedded in $\R^2 \times \{0\}$ meets $D(\L)$ transversely in exactly two edges, then the disk contains a simple edge of the diagram and no crossings.
+See Figure \ref{fig:prime}.